watkins-joe/core-python/02-getting-started/notes.md

 >>>
 ```

-we can concatentate tuples using the plus operator and repeat using the multiplication operator
+we can concatenate tuples using the plus operator and repeat using the multiplication operator

 ```py
 >>> t + (338186.0, 265e9)